Atharva17R/Firefox-Extension-for-Mail-Tracking/README.md

 ## Setup Instructions
 🔹 Extension (Frontend)
--Open Firefox and navigate to: about:debugging
+- Open Firefox and navigate to: about:debugging
--Click "This Firefox" → "Load Temporary Add-on" -Select the manifest.json file from the extension/ folder -Extension icon will appear in the Firefox toolbar
+- Click "This Firefox" → "Load Temporary Add-on"
+- Select the manifest.json file from the extension/ folder
+- Extension icon will appear in the Firefox toolbar

 🔸 Backend (Node.js)
 - Navigate to the server directory